La Jolla Pharmaceutical Company - Consensus Indicates Potential 138.7% Upside

-La Jolla Pharmaceutical Company with ticker code (LJPC) now have 3 analysts in total covering the stock.
-The consensus rating is ‘Buy’.
-The range between the high target price and low target price is between 20 and 4 with the average target price sitting at 10.67.
-Given that the stocks previous close was at 4.47 this would indicate that there is a potential upside of 138.7%.
-The day 50 moving average is 4.48 while the 200 day moving average is 4.33.
-The market cap for the company is $120m.
-Visit the company website at: http://lajollapharmaceutical.com
+La Jolla Pharmaceutical Company with ticker code (LJPC) have now 3 analysts covering the stock.
+The analyst consensus points to a rating of ‘Buy’.
+The target price ranges between 20 and 4 and has a mean target at 10.67.
+With the stocks previous close at 4.47 this indicates there is a potential upside of 138.7%.
+There is a 50 day moving average of 4.48 and the 200 moving average now moves to 4.33.
+The market capitalisation for the company is $120m.
+You can visit the company’s website by visiting: http://lajollapharmaceutical.com

 La Jolla Pharmaceutical Company, a biopharmaceutical company, focuses on the discovery, development, and commercialization of therapeutics for life-threatening diseases.
 The company offers GIAPREZA (angiotensin II), a vasoconstrictor indicated to increase blood pressure in adults with septic or other distributive shock.
 It is also developing LJPC-0118 for the treatment of severe malaria; and LJPC-401 (synthetic human hepcidin), an investigational product to treat conditions characterized by iron overload.
 The company was founded in 1989 and is headquartered in San Diego, California.